michael-odonovan/michael-odonovan/README.md

 ### Teamwork Apps
 Zoom, Jira, Slack, Github, Keybase.

-### There's only about 10 years left before those AI widget things start eating our brains, but as an exersize in futility I'll probably just keep pushing a bit of code here....
+### There's only about 10 years left before those AI widget things start eating our brains.
+I'm not sure what to do about that, so I'll probably just keep pushing a bit of code here....